I Will Always Love You: The Best of Whitney Houston

 I Will Always Love You: The Best of Whitney Houston is a posthumous greatest hits album by American recording artist Whitney Houston.
 The album was released on November 13, 2012 via RCA Records.

 The album spans most of Houston's entire career and includes 29 of Houston's biggest chart hits from five of her seven studio albums and all of her soundtracks, including The Bodyguard and The Preacher's Wife.
 It includes all of the singer's eleven number one Billboard Hot 100 singles and 21 of her 23 top ten singles spanning from 1985 to 2000.
 The original issue of the album included two new tracks, a duet version of "I Look to You" with singer R. Kelly and the Jermaine Dupri-produced "Never Give Up".

 It was re-released in August 2021 and included Houston's first posthumous hit, "Higher Love".
 The duet version of "I Look to You" with R. Kelly was replaced with the original 2009 solo version on this reissue.

 It currently holds the Billboard chart record for being the longest charting female compilation of all time on both the Billboard 200 and Top R&B Albums charts.

 The album won the NAACP Image Award for outstanding album in 2013.

+Background

+Whitney Houston died on February 11, 2012, a day before the Grammy Awards was to take place.
+The day of her death, Houston was set to attend Clive Davis's pre-Grammy party at the Beverly Hilton in Beverly Hills, California.
+Davis turned his party into a tribute to Houston though he received criticism from not outright cancelling the event.

+Following her death, her record sales spiked.
+For the next ten months following, Houston would sell over eight million records worldwide.
+For the weeks of March 3 and 10, 2012, Houston made history as the first female artist to have ten albums charting simultaneously on the Billboard 200 and also became the first female artist to have three albums inside the top ten of the same chart, earning posthumous notices from Guinness World Records.
+While Taylor Swift later broke the records in 2023, Houston still holds the record as a posthumous artist.

+That November, the Recording Academy announced it would air an hourlong Grammy tribute to Houston titled We Will Always Love You: A Grammy Salute to Whitney Houston on CBS.
+The special event coincided with the release of Houston's first posthumous compilation album, I Will Always Love You: The Best of Whitney Houston.